-For instructions on how a calendar administrator can set up Teamup notifications to a group channel, see this article with detailed information for calendar administrators.
+For detailed instructions on how a calendar administrator can set up a Slack integration with Teamup, see this article.

-Here’s an example of how Teamup Calendar notifications appear on a Slack private channel:
+Here’s an example of Teamup Calendar notifications on a Slack private channel:

 If you are currently using Slack but not Teamup Calendar, create a Teamup Calendar now.
 It is easy and free.